amfairley/memorycards/README.md

 ## Credits

 ### Documentation
-- The code-institute [template](https://github.com/Code-Institute-Org/ci-full-template) was used in order to have necessary tools preinstalled
+- The code-institute [template](https://github.com/Code-Institute-Org/ci-full-template) was used in order to have necessary tools preinstalled.

 ### Media
 - The card images are from [Wikipedia](https://en.wikipedia.org/wiki/Standard_52-card_deck).
 They are the work of [Dmitry Formin](https://commons.wikimedia.org/wiki/User:Dmitry_Fomin) who has dedicated these images to the public domain under the copywrite code [CC0]( https://creativecommons.org/publicdomain/zero/1.0/).